esiltu/books-template/readme.md

 ✅ Phone and email verification
 ✅ Success verification page
-✅ Services pages, including forgot password and create new password
+✅ Services pages, including forgot password and create new password ✅ Firebase Auth with Email and Password Sign In and Out

 ### Upcoming Features